 Making Easy Mixed Berry Crisp:

 The streusel does take a few minutes to mix.
 Try to work the butter in as much as possible, and squeeze it a bit.
 It’s likely a little will be “loose” and that’s ok.
-Just sprinkle it on gently, don’t pack down or pat it into place.
-It’s especially nice when some of the juices from the berries bubble up and through the topping.
+Just break up those squeezed pieces into little clumps and sprinkle any of the loose streusel over.
+Don’t pack down or pat it into place.
+When you don’t , some of the juices from the berries bubble up and through the topping and that’s so delish!

 Anytime I make a fruit-based recipe like this, I place a little aluminum foil on the rack below the dish just in case there is a boil-over in the oven.
 That can be reused to cover the berry crisp if there’s any left.
 And speaking of covering, if you do have leftover, place in the refrigerator uncovered until cool and then cover it; that will help the topping stay as crispy as possible.